What is the Breakeven Point for Your Early Childhood Education Program?

 by | Jun 8, 2018

-For early childhood education programs and other nonprofits, knowing the organization’s “breakeven point.”
-This is where your expenses and revenue break even, meaning you have enough funding to run your program.
+For early childhood education programs and other nonprofits, knowing the organization’s “breakeven point ” is crucial.
+This is where expenses and revenue break even, meaning you have enough funding to run your program.

 breakeven-point

 Operating a high-quality early childhood education program is expensive.
-Child Care Aware of America produced a report in 2017 called Parents and the High Cost of Care.
-This report discusses the aspects of high-quality programs that drive up the cost.
-It also acknowledges the gap between the cost of operating a program and the amount that families can afford to pay.
+In 2017, Child Care Aware of America produced a report called Parents and the High Cost of Care.
+This report discusses the aspects of high-quality programs that drive up the cost and acknowledges the gap between the cost of operating a program and the amount that families can afford to pay.

 Often, program administrators cannot pass that entire expense on to families of young children because most families cannot afford the full cost.
-Child Care Aware of America finds that nationally, on average, married couples spend 10% of their income on child care for one child while single parents spend 36%.
-Therefore, many programs end up stitching together various funding streams in order to make it to their breakeven point.
+Child Care Aware of America finds that nationally, on average, married couples spend 10% of their income on childcare for one child, while single parents spend 36%.
+Therefore, many programs end up stitching together various funding streams to reach their breakeven point.

 At Transform Consulting Group, we’ve partnered with Early Learning Indiana on a project designed to improve the financial stability and sustainability of early childhood education programs.
-We’re currently working with 10 early childhood education programs in Indiana to help them access new funding streams and accomplish their financial goals.
+We’re currently working with 10 programs in Indiana to help them access new funding streams and accomplish their financial goals.

-For many programs, their financial goal was to improve their internal systems, procedures, and accounting practices.
-They did not know exactly how much they needed to bring in weekly, monthly, or annually to meet their financial obligations—let alone make any changes, such as increasing staff wages, expanding to serve more children, or implementing a scholarship or tuition assistance program.
+For many programs, the financial goal was to improve their internal systems, procedures, and accounting practices.
+They did not know exactly how much they needed to bring in weekly, monthly, or annually to meet their financial obligations, let alone make any changes, such as increasing staff wages, expanding to serve more children, or implementing a scholarship or tuition assistance program.

 For this project, we adapted a tool developed by First Children’s Finance that helps programs determine their breakeven point.
-This tool enables programs to determine the total expenses and revenue of their overall program.
-It also calculates the number of children they need to enroll in each classroom in order for each room to break even.
-If your program doesn’t already calculate your breakeven points, there are many reasons to start now!
+This tool enables programs to decide on their overall program expenses and revenue.
+It also calculates the number of children they need to enroll in each classroom for each room to break even.
+If your program doesn’t already calculate its breakeven points, there are many reasons to start now!

 Why Calculate Your Breakeven Point?

-Calculating your breakeven point for your overall program and each classroom tells you whether or not your current levels of revenue truly cover all your expenses.
-Many early childhood education programs know that the tuition parents can afford to pay does not cover their costs, but they may not know what their true deficit is.
-Other programs know their overall annual surplus or deficit, but they don’t know how much revenue they need to break even in each classroom.
+Calculating your breakeven point for your overall program and each classroom tells you whether or not your current revenue levels genuinely cover all your expenses.
+Many early childhood education programs know that the tuition parents can afford does not cover their costs, but they may not know their actual deficit.
+Other programs know their overall annual surplus or deficit but don’t know how much revenue they need to break even in each classroom.

 For example, it is more expensive to operate infant classrooms than preschool classrooms.
 If you calculate your breakeven points, you may learn that enrolling your preschool rooms at 90% of their capacity will cover the deficit in your infant rooms.
-Infant care is a significant need in most communities and therefore it is likely an important part of the mission of an early childhood education program.
-Because of this, programs accept the fact that they will have a deficit in those rooms, but now they can move forward with a plan to recoup their losses.
+Infant care is a significant need in most communities, and therefore, it is likely an essential part of the mission of an early childhood education program.
+Because of this, programs accept that they will have a deficit in those rooms, but now they can move forward with a plan to recoup their losses.

-As in the example above, other types of nonprofits also need to be aware not only of their overall breakeven point, but also the breakeven points of their various programs.
+As in the example above, other types of nonprofits also need to be aware of their overall breakeven point and the breakeven points of their various programs.
 An after-school organization might run an arts program, a sports program, and an academic enrichment program.
-The after-school leadership team may learn that the arts program isn’t currently breaking even but scaling up the program would help the bottom line.
+The after-school leadership team may learn that the arts program isn’t currently breaking even, but scaling up the program would help the bottom line.

 When Should You Calculate Your Breakeven Point?